the-turing-way/the-turing-way/book/website/collaboration/hybrid-collab/hybrid-collab-guidelines.md

 - Proper shared note taking document and/ or facilitation guide for both in-person and remote groups to ensure both groups are included.
 - Establish a platform for asynchronous side chat to facilitate communication.
 - Ensure equal availability and access for both in-person and remote attendees in hybrid events.

+### Social Networking during Hybrid Collaboration

+- Recognise and address asymmetries in in-person and online settings to establish realistic expectations.
+- Create opportunities for social interactions both online and in-person to balance out the challenges.
+- Foster a positive atmosphere in-person and encourage an informal approach online to facilitate idea exchanges and connections.